Hannes-Soosaar/wellness-app/README.md

 # Wellness-app
 In version 1.0 the wellness app is designed to help you get into shape with an focus on gathering body composition and weight related metrics.
 All advice and prompts are curated and carefully crafted to give broad and good advice on how to achieve your goals.

+The app assumes you are over 18 and treats all persons as grownups for all and any calculations.
+The app supports two sexes female and male as there are no other formulas available for calculating BMI and body fat content

 ## Profile page
 The profile page holds your basic metrics, that will be used to calculate your progress and metrics.